teebark/teebark/README.md

 But, here you are.
 I'm Terry.

-My professional career was coding mainframe Cobol.
-But now, I'm retired, and a volunteer web coder working mostly in Wordpress.
+My professional career was spent coding mainframe Cobol.
+But, even though I've retired, I continue coding as a volunteer.
+I work mostly with a local nonprofit called [IT4Causes](https://it4causes.org).
+IT4Causes works with other nonprofits as a sort of IT contractor--the nonprofits get the benefit of IT experience and professionalism, without paying corporate rates.

-Most of my work is for a local nonprofit called [IT4Causes](https://it4causes.org).
+The benefit to me, is that I get to code, which I love, and I get exposure to lots of different clients.
+That, in turn, gives me the excuse to explore different technologies and techniques to solve their problems.
+Sometimes it's just a plugin update or a simple content update, to resurrecting a wrecked site after a virus attack.

 [terry@teebark.com](mailto:terry@teebark.com)
 [teebark.com](https://teebark.com)